Kamaranis/Kamaranis/README.md

   I have a unique background that combines deep training in <strong>Data Science</strong> and <strong>Engineering</strong> with expert knowledge in <strong>Clinical Psychology, Nutrition, and Health Sciences</strong>.
 My passion is to build complex technological solutions that are not only robust and scalable but are also intrinsically informed by a scientific understanding of human behavior, cognition, and well-being.
 </p>
 <p align="left">
-  My work focuses on translating complex business and health problems into structured data projects, from strategic conception (using frameworks like <a href= "https://www.datascience-pm.com/crisp-dm-2/">CRISP-DM </a>) to the implementation of Machine Learning models and the communication of actionable insights.
+  My work focuses on translating complex business and health problems into structured data projects, from strategic conception (using frameworks like <a href= "https://www.datascience-pm.com/crisp-dm-2/" target="_blank">CRISP-DM </a>) to the implementation of Machine Learning models and the communication of actionable insights.
 </p>

 ---